Moneymoney122/boot-script/README.md

 ## Possible future updates:

-- None at the moment, I am open to ideas on what to add.
+- ~~None at the moment, I am open to ideas on what to add.~~

+- planning on making a version of this script written in python

 - This script is constantly being updated with new features.